Oveit partners with Utrust to help worldwide businesses integrate cryptocurrency into events and entertainment ticketing

 Oveit, the fintech company headquartered in Austin, Texas, partners with Utrust, a Swiss start-up that offers cryptocurrency payment solutions.

-The cryptocurrency market still has a lot of potential and opportunities ready to be unlocked by businesses that want to adapt their strategy and think outside the traditional standards.”LONDON, UK, November 3, 2022 /EINPresswire.com/ -- Their aim is to integrate a new payment method into the entertainment market, allowing event organisers to accept and use cryptocurrency payments more easily, thus accessing a bigger market.
+The cryptocurrency market still has a lot of potential and opportunities ready to be unlocked by businesses that want to adapt their strategy and think outside the traditional standards.”MADRID, SPAIN, November 3, 2022 /EINPresswire.com/ -- Oveit, the fintech company headquartered in Austin, Texas, partners with Utrust, a Swiss start-up that offers cryptocurrency payment solutions.
+Their aim is to integrate a new payment method into the entertainment market, allowing event organisers to accept and use cryptocurrency payments more easily, thus accessing a bigger market.
 The companies will intermediate crypto payments from up to 1 billion events, amusement parks, and touristic package clients worldwide.

 — Mihai Drăgan, COO of Oveit